Skip to main content

 While you can pay for parking upon arrival, you may also pay in advance online.
 Simply input your cruise's departure date, and the website will provide you with quotes matching your itinerary.
 It's a handy tool to help you appropriately budget for this cost.

-For my 5-night Carnival Elation cruise on March 9, 2024, the website indicated that standard parking (i.e., 7:00 am on 3/9 to 12:00 pm on 3/14) was $85; however, passengers with oversized vehicles would have to pay an additional $85, resulting in a total fee of $170.
+For my 5-night Carnival Elation cruise that departed on March 9, 2024, the website indicated that standard parking (i.e., 7:00 am on 3/9 to 12:00 pm on 3/14) was $85; however, passengers with oversized vehicles would have to pay an additional $85, resulting in a total fee of $170.
 This breaks down to $17 per day for standard vehicles and $34 for oversized ones.

 Per JAXPORT's website, there's free parking available for drivers with a state-issued disabled veterans plate, as well as those with a permanently affixed Florida Toll Exemption decal.